perrin-isir/xpag/README.md

     ```
     It will print "cpu", "gpu" or "tpu" depending on the platform that JAX is using.

-- Once JAX is installed, `pip install flax` and `pip install brax` should install Flax and Brax.
-Otherwise, follow these guidelines:
+- Once JAX is installed, `pip install flax` and `pip install brax` should install recent versions of Flax and Brax.
+If there are issues, follow these guidelines:

   [https://github.com/google/flax#quick-install](https://github.com/google/flax#quick-install) and [https://github.com/google/brax#using-brax-locally](https://github.com/google/brax#using-brax-locally)

+- *xpag* works without MuJoCo, but
 </p>
 </details>